magento/merchdocs/src/marketing/price-rules-cart-create.md

         ![Cart price rule condition]({% link images/images/price-rule-cart-condition-products-subselection2.png %}){: .zoom}
         _If ALL of these conditions are TRUE_

-   - Click the "more" (...) link, and enter `>100`.
-This condition requires the total quantity of the cart to be greater than 100.
+   - Click the "more" (...) link, and enter `greater than 100`.
+This condition requires the total quantity of the cart to be greater 101 or greater.

         ![Cart price rule condition - total quantity value]({% link images/images/price-rule-cart-condition-products-subselection3.png %}){: .zoom}
         _Total Quantity Value_